 Reviewers tend to prefer clearly hypothesis-driven research, although that is not always possible depending upon your area of research and investigational questions.
 It is strongly recommended that you speak with your prospective NIDA Program Official to discuss this issue if you do not plan to test any research hypotheses.
 It is a good idea to propose experimental controls for hypothesis-driven research.
 Address the choice of research subjects, the controls, and the experimental design and analytic strategies that you have proposed.
 Check to see if they are adequate in light of alternative hypotheses you may need to consider, for example if they are salient hypotheses in the filed or if your data do not turn out as planned.
 Make certain that you know about and control for effects of animal/human subject testing, monitoring or data collection procedures that you employ.

-In the research background section, how new do the citations have to be?
+In the research background section, how recent do the citations have to be?

 Make sure that most of your key citations are as recent as possible, although pertinent fundamental older citations may be necessary to anchor them.